 All fruits and vegetables are kosher (but see the note regarding Grape Products below).
 However, bugs and worms that may be found in some fruits and vegetables are not kosher.
 Fruits and vegetables that are prone to this sort of thing should be inspected to ensure that they contain no bugs.
 Leafy vegetables like lettuce and herbs and flowery vegetables like broccoli and cauliflower are particularly prone to bugs and should be inspected carefully.
 Strawberries and raspberries can also be problematic.
 The Star-K kosher certification organization has a very nice overview of the fruits and vegetables prone to this and the procedure for addressing it in each type.

 On three separate occasions, the Torah tells us not to "boil a kid in its mother's milk."
 (Ex.
 23:19; Ex.
 34:26; Deut.
 14:21).
-The Oral Torah explains that this passage prohibits eating meat and dairy together.
-The rabbis extended this prohibition to include not eating milk and poultry together.
+This applies to more than just creamed chipped beef.
+The Oral Torah explains that this passage prohibits eating meat and dairy together in any form.
+The rabbis extended this prohibition to include not eating milk and poultry together, even though birds do not produce milk.
 In addition, the Talmud prohibits cooking meat and fish together or serving them on the same plates, because it is considered to be unhealthy.
-It is, however, permissible to eat fish and dairy together, and it is quite common (lox and cream cheese, for example).
-It is also permissible to eat dairy and eggs together.
+Most opinions hold it is permissible to eat fish and dairy together, and it is quite common (lox and cream cheese, for example), though some Sephardic communities prohibit this, for the same health reason as fish and meat.
+All sources permit eating dairy and eggs together, so enjoy that cheese omelette!

 This separation includes not only the foods themselves, but the utensils, pots and pans with which they are cooked, the plates and flatware from which they are eaten, the dishwashers or dishpans in which they are cleaned, the sponges with which they are cleaned and the towels with which they are dried.
 A kosher household will have at least two sets of pots, pans and dishes: one for meat and one for dairy.
 See Utensils below for more details.

 One must wait a significant amount of time between eating meat and dairy.
 Opinions differ, and vary from three to six hours after meat.
 This is because fatty residues and meat particles tend to cling to the mouth.
-From dairy to meat, however, one need only rinse one's mouth and eat a neutral solid like bread, unless the dairy product in question is also of a type that tends to stick in the mouth.
+From dairy to meat, however, one need only rinse one's mouth and eat a neutral solid like bread, unless the dairy product in question is also of a type that tends to stick in the mouth, like hard cheese.

 The Yiddish words fleishik (meat), milchik (dairy) and pareve (neutral) are commonly used to describe food or utensils that fall into one of those categories.

 Note that even the smallest quantity of dairy (or meat) in something renders it entirely dairy (or meat) for purposes of kashrut.
 For example, most margarines are dairy for kosher purposes, because they contain a small quantity of whey or other dairy products to give it a buttery taste.
 Animal fat is considered meat for purposes of kashrut.
-You should read the ingredients very carefully, even if the product is kosher-certified.
+You should read the ingredients very carefully, even if the product is kosher-certified, unless the certification specifically identifies the item as meat, dairy or pareve.

 Utensils (pots, pans, plates, flatware, etc., etc.) must also be kosher.
 A utensil picks up the kosher "status" (meat, dairy, pareve, or treif) of the food that is cooked in it or eaten off of it, and transmits that status back to the next food that is cooked in it or eaten off of it.
 Thus, if you cook chicken soup in a saucepan, the pan becomes meat.
 If you thereafter use the same saucepan to heat up some warm milk, the fleishik status of the pan is transmitted to the milk, and the milchik status of the milk is transmitted to the pan, making both the pan and the milk a forbidden mixture.